dotnet/corefx/Documentation/project-docs/developer-guide.md

 ```

 ### Building individual projects

+You can either ues `dotnet msbuild` or `msbuild`, depending on which is in your path.
+As `dotnet msbuild` works on all supported environments (i.e. Unix) we will use it throughout this guide.

 **Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
 It is also a good idea to run `build` whenever you pull a large set of unknown changes into your branch.